 PSY 200.
-GENERAL PSYCHOLOGY (3.0.3)
+GENERAL PSYCHOLOGY (3-0-3) PREREQUISITE: Appropriate placement scores.

 This course is a survey of behavior with an emphasis on psychological processes.
 This course includes the biological bases for behavior, thinking, emotion, motivation, and the nature and development of personality.